jaborvs/DaedaLe/README.md

 ## Thesis
-TutoMate was developed as part of the Master's thesis of Dennis Vet.
+DaedaLe was developed as part of the Master's thesis of Dennis Vet.